 Employment and Support Allowance

-Employment and Support Allowance is a benefit that you might be able to claim if you can’t work as a result of illness or disability – it has replaced Incapacity Benefit, Income Support on disability grounds, and Severe Disablement Allowance.
+Employment and Support Allowance is a benefit that you may already be receiving if you can’t work as a result of illness or disability – it has replaced Incapacity Benefit, Income Support on disability grounds, and Severe Disablement Allowance.

 You can read detailed information on Employment and Support Allowance in relation to mental health if you’d like to find out more.